 As of July 15, 2020, face coverings are required in Gallatin County in indoor public spaces (for example: grocery stores, pharmacies, K-12 classrooms, and construction sites where social distancing cannot be maintained) or in outdoor spaces where social distancing cannot be maintained; this does not replace the need for social distancing, which is still essential to slow the spread of COVID-19.

 What should you do?
-Face coverings worn can be factory-made or may be handmade and improvised from ordinary household materials.
-Handmade or improvised face coverings should include multiple layers of fabric, allow for breathing without restriction, and be able to be laundered and machine-dried without damage or change to shape.Wear it anytime you are in public.
-Remember that this does not replace social distancing or proper hand washing.
+Face coverings can be factory-made or may be handmade and improvised from ordinary household materials.
+Handmade or improvised face coverings should include multiple layers of fabric, allow for breathing without restriction, and be able to be laundered and machine-dried without damage or change to shape.Wear a face covering anytime you are in public.
+Remember face coverings do not replace social distancing or proper hand washing.

 The Gallatin City-County Health Department Board of Health adopted a local emergency rule requiring all individuals to wear a face covering in indoor public spaces, including: